CarmineOptions/ilhedge-widget/README.md

 ```

 Providing _starknet account_ is optional, if it is not provided, user will be prompted to connect their wallet from the Widget.

+Property _parent_ should be provided, this is the element on top of which the modal will appear.
+Allowed values are

+- `string` - either CSS selector or id of the element
+- `HTMLElement` - reference to the DOM element
+- `undefined` - if nothing is provided, the fallback value is `document.body`

 To open the Widget, emit custom event `CARMINE_ILHEDGE_OPEN`.
 This is a simple implementation of a button that opens the Widget: